nathanetech/phony-kahlan/README.md

 ## Note

 This is a fork of the now unmaintained [eloquent/phony-kahlan].
 The original purpose of this fork was to allow for compatibility with PHP 8.3.
-Be aware that I do not intend to regularly maintain this other than to keep it up to date with PHP as needed.
+Be aware that we do not intend to regularly maintain this other than to keep it up to date with PHP as needed.

 <!-- References -->